 My quest for science-based parenting started when my daughter was going through the terrible twos.

 As a confused and overwhelmed mother, I received a lot of child-rearing advice from friends and family.
 It was hard to know which theory was right and what strategy was good for my child.

 So, I had to use a lot of guessing and gut feeling to make my decisions.
 But deep down, I felt that there had to be a better way to find good parenting guidance.

 After studying volumes of research, I came up with a strategy to handle my toddler’s tantrums and published it in my first parenting book.
 Turning Tantrums Into Triumphs became #1 Amazon Bestseller, and that started my journey in writing science-based parenting advice.

 My background is in Electrical Engineering and Business Management.
-Going from engineering to management and now to researching & writing parenting topics was quite a career change.
+Going from engineering to management and now researching & writing parenting topics was quite a career change.
 Though my education is not directly related to the topics I write about, it allows me to grasp scientific concepts and sift through hundreds of studies quickly.

 Like most parents, I don’t have all the answers.
 But through my research, I hope to help parents create healthy and happy homes.
-I also want to help parents who’ve had traumatic childhood break the cycle and do it differently with their own children.
+I also want to help parents who’ve had a traumatic childhood break the cycle and do it differently with their own children.

 Every child deserves the opportunity to have optimal brain development and reach their full potentials.
 We, the parents, have the power to make it happen.